Living in Spain

 Investment Flexibility & Estate Planning

-Compliant investments allow multi-currency options, probate-free inheritance, and low- or high-risk strategies.
+Compliant investments may allow multi-currency options, estate planning flexibility and low- or high-risk strategies.

 Practical Checklist & Resources